armandvh/emailSenderUsingPython/README.md

-# Simple Email Sender Using Python
+# MoneyMailer: Efficient Python Email Sender

 This is a simple email sender application built using Python and the Tkinter library.
 It allows you to send emails using your Gmail account through a graphical user interface (GUI).